mcaceresb/stata-parquet/README.md

 ------------

 You need to install the Apache Arrow C++ library.
-In particular you will need.
+In particular you will need to install

-- `libarrow.so`
+- `libarrow.so.12`
-- `libparquet.so`
+- `libparquet.so.12`

-Installed.
 Suppose they are in `/usr/local/lib64` (which is the case for me).
 You must start stata with either

 ```bash
 export LD_LIBRARY_PATH=/usr/local/lib64
 stata
 ```

 or

 ```bash
 LD_LIBRARY_PATH=/usr/local/lib64 stata
 ```